gmarzloff/scidvidprocessor/README.md

 ```
 ## Acquire video (and maybe audio track)

-First, create a media folder in the repository.
-It is ignored from version control.
-The script is setup to find the files based on the same base name, for example:
+First, create a media folder and a subfolder with the video name in the repository. `media/` is ignored from version control.
+The script is setup to find the files based on the same base name (passed as the first argument in the bash command).
+For example:
 ```
 filename_no_ext         = "open_slot_mgmt"
 video_source_filename   = "media/" + filename_no_ext + ".mp4"